 During your surgery

-- A long, thin tube (laparoscope) is then placed into 1 of the small incisions.
+- A long, thin tube (laparoscope) is then placed into 1 of the small cuts.
 This lets your surgeon see your colon on a video screen.

-- The surgical tools are placed into the other incisions.
-(A larger incision may be made later to remove a part of the colon.)
+- The surgical tools are placed into the other cuts.
+(A larger cut may be made later to take out a part of the colon.)

 - The problem part of the colon is removed (resected).
 Sometimes the 2 ends of the colon are joined.
 This is called an anastomosis.